johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 experience is emulating the colour profile of the C= 1084S monitor.
 Most modern displays are calibrated for [sRGB](https://en.wikipedia.org/wiki/SRGB) out-of-the-box that uses [D65](https://en.wikipedia.org/wiki/Illuminant_D65) (6500K) whitepoint.
-Now, this is noticeably cooler (bluer) looking than the more warmish/yellowish look of a typical CRT from the 80s, which was closer to 5000K (CRT manufacturers more or less just did whatever they felt like back then; the sRGB standard came into existence in 1996 precisely to remedy this
+This is noticeably cooler (bluer) looking than the more warmish/yellowish look of a typical CRT from the 80s, which was closer to 5000K (CRT manufacturers more or less just did whatever they felt like back then; the sRGB standard came into existence in 1996 precisely to remedy this